KaisenAmin/c_std/bitset/README.md

 ## Compilation

-To compile the Array library along with your main program, use the following GCC command: if you need other lib just you can add name of libs .c
+To compile the Bitset library along with your main program, use the following GCC command: if you need other lib just you can add name of libs .c

 ```bash